 The Eye and Ear by-laws enable the Board to delegate certain responsibilities.
-The by-laws are supported by the delegation of executive and operational responsibility, enabling designated executives and staff to perform their duties through the exercise of specified authority.
+The by-laws are supported by the delegation of executive and operational responsibility, enabling designated executives and staff to perform their duties by exercising specified authority.
 The Board meets monthly during the year excluding January.

-Dr Sherene Devanesen MBBS; Dip(Obs)RACOG; FRACMA; FACHSM; FIML; FHKCCM; GAICD

-Appointed 14 April 2015

-Chair Board of Directors

-Member Finance Committee, Remuneration Committee
+Dr Sherene Devanesen MBBS, Dip(Obs)RACOG, FRACMA, FACHSM, FIML, FHKCCM, GAICD Appointed 14 April 2015 Chair Board of Directors Member Finance Committee, Remuneration Committee

-Dr Devanesen was Chief Executive Officer of Yooralla until February 2021.
-Before joining Yooralla in January 2014, Dr Devanesen was Chief Executive Officer of Peninsula Health.
+Dr Devanesen was the former Chief Executive Officer of Yooralla.
+Before joining Yooralla in 2014, Dr Devanesen was Chief Executive Officer of Peninsula Health.
 With more than 30 years' experience in the management of health services and medical administration, her experience has provided her with a strong reputation in consumer consultation and engagement and in achieving quality outcomes for human and community services.
 Dr Devanesen is a Fellow of The Royal Australasian College of Medical Administrators, the Australasian College of Health Service Management, the Australian Institute of Managers and Leaders and the Hong Kong College of Community Medicine.
 She is also a graduate of the Australian Institute of Company Directors.
 Dr Devanesen is a member of the Northern Health Board and the Northern Territory Health Governance and Assurance Committee.

-$\textbf{Mr David Anderson} \ \mathsf{BCOM}, \ \mathsf{MCOM} \ (\mathsf{Finance}), \ \mathsf{GAICD}$

-Appointed 26 April 2016
+Mr David Anderson BCOM, MCOM (Finance), GAICD Appointed 26 April 2016

 Chair Finance Committee

-Member Audit Committee, Remuneration Committee
+Member Audit Committee, Remuneration

+Committee

 Mr Anderson brings a wealth of experience in finance and audit.
-He has held senior finance positions in the Departments of Water Resources, Health and Human Services within the Victorian Government over 20 years and was Executive Director of Finance at Peninsula Health for 16 years to 2018.
-Mr Anderson has recently undertaken work for the Department of Health and HealthShare Victoria and is a Director of the newly constituted Grampians Health comprising Ballarat, Stawell, Horsham and Edenhope.
-He has a demonstrated commitment to the wider community and roles include being a Fellow of the Healthcare Financial Management Association (HFMA) and previously Treasurer of the State-wide Autistic Society (Vic).
+He has held senior finance positions in the Department of Water Resources, and Department of Health and Human Services within the Victorian Government over 20 years and was Executive Director of Finance at Peninsula Health for 16 years to 2018.
+Mr Anderson has recently undertaken work for the Department of Health and HealthShare Victoria and is a director of Grampians Health.
+He has a demonstrated commitment to the wider community and roles include being a Fellow of the Healthcare Financial Management Association (HFMA) and previously treasurer of Statewide Autistic Services (Vic).

-Mr Simon Brewin MBL, GDHSM, BBus, GAICD Appointed 1 July 2017

-Deputy Board Chair; Chair Audit Committee Member Digital Health and Information Communication Technology Governance Committee, Quality and Safety Committee, Remuneration Committee.
+Mr Simon Brewin MBL, GDHSM, BBus, GAICD Appointed 1 July 2017 Deputy Board Chair; Chair Audit Committee Member Digital Health and Information Communication Technology Governance Committee, Quality and Safety Committee, Remuneration Committee.

 Mr Brewin is an experienced non-executive director holding several health-related board appointments including Uniting AgeWell Ltd and Guardian Network.
 He is experienced in corporate and clinical governance, risk and compliance and strategy.
 Previously Mr Brewin held senior appointments in the Victorian healthcare sector including executive director roles at Alfred Health, Monash Health and Peninsula Health.
-Mr Brewin is a graduate of the Australian Institute of Company Directors, past state branch president of the Australasian College of Health Service Management, and The Royal Victorian Eye and Ear Hospital nominee as Director to the Board of CERA.
+Mr Brewin is a graduate of the Australian Institute of Company Directors, past state branch president of the Australasian College of Health Service Management and The Royal Victorian Eye and Ear Hospital nominee as Director to the Board of the Centre for Eye Research Australia (CERA).

 Ms Jane Hider LLM, LLB, BA

+Appointed 1 July 2021

-Member Digital Health and Information Communication Technology Governance Committee, Finance Committee
+Member Digital Health and Information

+Communication Technology Governance

+Committee, Finance Committee

-Ms Hider joined the Eye and Ear Board in July 2021 and is a partner at leading legal firm Corrs Chambers Westgarth.
-Since 2018 Ms Hider has been a member of the Corrs' Board and its Audit and Risk Management Committee.
+Ms Hider joined the Eye and Ear Board in July 2021 and is a partner at leading legal firm King & Wood Mallesons.
 Ms Hider has more than 20 years' experience in construction and infrastructure, as well as government advisory practice.
 She specialises in government major projects and procurement, commercial development, transport and energy.
 She has experience in all forms of procurement, collaborative models and consultancy arrangements.
-Ms Hider works with clients to structure their approaches to market, and gives tendering and probity advice.
-She is regularly asked to peer review delivery models and project documentation, and to investigate probity compliance.
+Ms Hider works with clients to structure their approaches to market and gives tendering and probity advice.
 Ms Hider has also worked with government agencies to develop and implement supply and procurement policies.
-She is also actively involved in the firm's pro bono program and assists a range of pro bono clients including Very Special Kids.
+She also assists a range of pro bono clients including Very Special Kids and Kids Under Cover.